Our Curriculum

 We use the EYFS statutory education programmes to plan and provide opportunities which will help children to make progress in all areas of learning.

-We understand that all children engage with other people and their environment through the characteristics of effective learning that are described in the Early Years Foundation Stage as:
+We understand that all children engage with other people and their environment, experiences and activities using different behaviours in order to learn, known as the Characteristics of Effective Learning.
+These are defined as a key element in the Early Years Foundation Stage about HOW children learn through 3 characteristics:

 -